AI4Finance-Foundation/RLSolver/README.md

 The partial results are stored in the folder "result" in this repo.
 The whole results are stored in [Google Drive](https://drive.google.com/drive/folders/1eO6QHnN8FdyD2eJIsVTQQ3Ch863whFWp) or [Baidu Wangpan](https://pan.baidu.com/s/1aXbHCB-Kxop4gGHeu2Am0A) (CODE: 3mw0 for China users).

 ## Performance
-The performance of maxcut compared with other methods or solvers is presented [here](https://github.com/AI4Finance-Foundation/ElegantRL_Solver/tree/main/helloworld/maxcut).
+The performance of maxcut compared with other methods or solvers is presented [here](https://github.com/AI4Finance-Foundation/RLSolver/tree/main/readme).

 ## File Structure

 ```
-ElegantRL_Solver
+RLSolver
 └──helloworld
    └──maxcut
         └──data